cdli-gh/database-schema/README.md

     + [year_month_merged.sql](year_month_merged.sql) - In this schema, we merged the month_schema with year_schema into the new model and associate them with the artifacts table with the help of an artifacts_dates relational table.

 2. [scripts](scripts): This folder contains the conversion and data insertion script.
 3. [search](search): This folder contains the search scripts based on use cases.
+It is not completed yet.
 4. [test_data_set](test_data_set): This folder contains the inserted data which is used for testing the schema.

 ___